-A stye is an infection of one of the oil glands in your eyelid.
+A stye is the blockage of an oil gland in your eyelid.

-- A stye is when a gland in your eyes becomes blocked and infected.
+- A stye is when a gland in your eyes becomes blocked and can become inflamed.
 This causes watery eyes with red swollen eyelids.

-- Styes are common and should clear up on their own in a week or two.
+- Styes are common and can clear up on their own in 6 weeks to 6 months.

-- See your doctor if it doesn't clear up or gets worse, or if your sight become blurred.
+- See an optometrist or eye doctor if it gets worse, becomes painful, or if your sight becomes constantly blurred.

 What causes a stye?